oracle-livelabs/oci-core/oci-fullstackdrs/introduction/introduction-ocw24.md

 ## About the Workshop

-In this workshop, we will create various DR plans (Switchover,Failover,Start Drill) and execute failover plan for a Cloud-native Application (MuShop) deployed in OCI across two OCI regions.
+In this workshop, we will use OCI Full Stack DR to create various DR plans (Switchover, Failover, Start Drill) and execute a failover plan for a cloud-native application (MuShop) deployed in OCI across two OCI regions.

-- MuShop is a demo application designed to showcase various interoperable cloud services on Oracle Cloud Infrastructure.
+MuShop is a demo application designed to showcase various interoperable cloud services on Oracle Cloud Infrastructure.
 It is an e-commerce website offering a variety of cat products and is a 3-tier web application.

+For more details you can refer [MuShop Application](https://github.com/oracle-quickstart/oci-cloudnative/tree/master/deploy/basic).

 ![MuShop webpage](./images/mushop.png)